BeimnetA/codepath-prework/README.md

-# Prework - *Name of App Here*
+# Prework - *Random Background*

 Submitted by: **Beimnet Aklilu**

-**Random background app** is an app that changes background color everytime the random button is pressed.
+**Random Background app** is an app that changes background color everytime the random button is pressed.

 Time spent: **5** hours spent in total